top of page

 . . . my conductor led me into a room where a great physician resided, who was famous for curing that disease, by contrary operations from the same instrument.
 He had a large pair of bellows, with a long slender muzzle of ivory.
 This he conveyed eight inches up the anus, and drawing in the wind, he affirmed he could make the guts as lank as a dried bladder.
 But when the disease was more stubborn and violent, he let in the muzzle while the bellows were full of wind, which he discharged into the body of the patient; then withdrew the instrument to replenish it, clapping his thumb strongly against the orifice of the fundament; and this being repeated three or four times, the adventitious wind would rush out, bringing the noxious along with it, (like water put into a pump), and the patient recovered.
 I saw him try both experiments upon a dog, but could not discern any effect from the former.
 After the latter the animal was ready to burst, and made so violent a discharge as was very offensive to me and my companions.
 The dog died on the spot, and we left the doctor endeavouring to recover him, by the same operation.

-These are Laputans.
-There is no wonder here.
-They are so consumed by mathematics, astronomy, and music that servants must physically flap them to draw their attention.
-Below the island lies unlucky Balnibarbi, where impractical scientific schemes ruin agriculture and daily life.
-Swift mocks a range of targets in Gulliver’s adventure here, most of them irrelevant to Lafferty’s story, which is to say that Laputa represents an interesting early moment in literature confronting the rationalizing and instrumental tendencies of modernity.
-Swift thinks that the so-called empirical, rational project is itself a kind of fantasy.
-By satirizing it as a wonder tale, he parodies the credulity that takes something like Prester John seriously—and he does so to deflate scientific pretension.
-It is one of the ways in which Swift is a complicated figure who demystifies while cutting the throats of those he dislikes, something that always made certain persons in the Anglican hierarchy squirm.
-By contrast, Lafferty’s flying island is apocalyptic in the original sense, an unveiling that restores wonder.
+Laputa represents an interesting moment in literature confronting the rationalizing and instrumentalist tendencies of modernity, which is indirectly relevant to Lafferty’s story.
+Swift thinks that the empirical, rational project of the Royal Society is itself a kind of fantasy.
+By satirizing it as a bogus wonder tale, he parodies modern credulity—and he does so to deflate scientific pretension.
+It is one of the ways in which Swift is a complicated figure who demystifies.
+He cuts the throats of those he dislikes, and he cuts his own hand on the blood-slick knife in his stabbing, something that always made his fellows in the Anglican hierarchy squirm.
+By contrast, Lafferty’s flying island is apocalyptic in the original sense.
+It unveils to restore wonder.
 Or at least it tries to.

 We begin with a city commission hearing where a straight-out-of-Greek-mythology limestone salesman wants to win a contract.
 He is a “deep-chested” man covered in rock dust and wearing winged sandals.